robertciceroson/AI-workflow-ROI-analysis/README.md

 - **Strategic redeployment** — value of staff time redirected to higher-value work

 **Step 4 — ROI Calculation & Executive Presentation**
 Calculate net annual benefit, payback period, and multi-year ROI.
-Present findings in a client-facing format that translates technical outcomes into business impact language for non-technical stakeholders.
+Present findings in a client-facing format that translates technical outcomes into business impact language for non-technical stakeholders and Executives who are concerned with bottom-line impact.

 ### Benefit Confidence Rating